 This is not a hypothetical argument.
-Both US Airways and American Airlines initiated lawsuits against GDS providers (Sabre and Travelport), alleging that the latter biased displays away from the carriers' flights when they sought to incentivise use of lower cost but non-GDS distribution channels.
+Both US Airways and American Airlines initiated lawsuits against GDS providers (Sabre and Travelport), alleging that the latter biased displays away from the carriers' flights when they sought to incentivise use of lower cost but non-GDS distribution channels and charged excessing booking fees.
 In particular, in a recent lawsuit brought before a Texas state court by American Airlines against Travelport and Orbitz Worldwide, American alleged that: